-Looking for non-candy Gingerbread Crafts for toddlers and preschoolers to make this holiday season?
-You’ll love these unique and adorable ideas.
+If you’re looking for non-candy Gingerbread Crafts for toddlers and preschoolers to make this holiday season, you’ll love these unique and adorable ideas.
 Below, you’ll find non-candy gingerbread house crafts, gingerbread man crafts, and a gingerbread play dough activity.

 By the time we finished, I swear, they’d have eaten half the candy I’d given them to decorate with, and it would be crazy-town here for the rest of the evening.